-The sixteenth President of the United States of America, Abraham Lincoln led the Union during the American Civil War, his Emancipation Proclamation of 1863 resulting in the abolition of slavery.
+The 16th President of the United States of America, Abraham Lincoln, led the Union during the American Civil War, and is perhaps most famous for his Emancipation Proclamation of 1863, resulting in the abolition of slavery.
 To follow in his footsteps is to understand the journey of a country through one of its most tumultuous periods.

 Many sites commemorate his iconic figure and his achievements, from the majestic Lincoln Memorial to the sombre Gettysburg Battlefield where Lincoln gave his famous address.
-And any tour of Abraham Lincoln’s life would be incomplete without a visit to Ford Theatre, where it was so dramatically ended.
-Wherever your travels take you, we’ve compiled a fascinating selection of historic places linked to Abraham Lincoln with our editor’s picks followed by a few hidden gems you won’t want to miss.
+Any tour of Abraham Lincoln’s life would also be incomplete without a visit to Ford’s Theatre, where it was so dramatically ended.
+Wherever your travels take you, we’ve compiled a fascinating selection of historic places linked to Abraham Lincoln, with both its most famous sites and a few hidden gems you won’t want to miss.

 Abraham Lincoln’s presidency was shaped and remembered for his victory in the American Civil War and no more is this felt than at Gettysburg National Military Park.
 In 1863, the small town of Gettysburg became the scene of one of the bloodiest battles in the war and one which marked a significant turning point in favour of Lincoln’s Unionists.
 This would also become the site of Lincoln’s famed Gettysburg Address, said to be the most quoted speech in American history.